Rights of permanent and long-term residents in Croatia

-In Croatia, third-country nationals can apply for and gain long-term stay (dugotrajno boravište) or permanent residence (stalni boravak) after a certain period of time.
+In Croatia, third-country citizens can apply for and gain a long-term stay called dugotrajno boravište or permanent residence called stalni boravak after a certain time.

 Permanent residents have additional rights and privileges that temporary residents do not have.

 In this post, we cover:

 - Rights when buying property